vjvardhan/finzly-api-developerportal/developer-portal/initiate-payment.md

 **Payment Speed Details**

-The speed of the payment defines the user preference on the money movement while initiating the payments.
-The user preference is depends upon the cost and time associated with the payment transaction (Defined as per the bank in the BankOS platform), for instance  "Express" as a speed is associated with the Fedwire payment rail where the payment will be processed within a day in comparison with the "Economy" as a speed which is associated with the regular ACH payment rail where the payment will be processed within 2-3 business days.
+The user can define the speed of money movement as part of their preference to execute the payment.
+The cost of the payment depends on the sponsor bank, while the speed is setup using different parameters that correspond to different payment rails that determine how quickly money can be moved.

 |**Speed**|**Speed Description**|
 | :- | :- |